Slamy/CDi_MiSTer/README.md

 * Digital Video Cartridge MPEG Decoder
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)
 * Fix reset behaviour (Core is sometimes hanging after reset)
-* Add auto start of titles using front panel "Play" button
-    * SLAVE 3.2 is required to fix this without any hacks
-* Find a way of detecting Audio CDs
 * Investigate desaturated colors / low contrast in "Photo CD Sample Disc"
     * Probably fixable with 16-235 to 0-255 scaling
     * More investigation needed
 * Find a solution for the video mode reset during system resets
     * The ST flag is the issue here, causing a video mode change
 * Add SNAC support (IR remote + wired controller)
+    * RC5 support is added.
+A test using real hardware is required.
+* CD+G
+* Possibly adding support for other PCBs (like Mono II)
 * Refurbish I2C for the front display and show the content as picture in picture during changes?
     * It might not even be required at all.

+### Issues with external dependencies

+* A dump of the SLAVE 3.2 ROM is required to fix some hacks
+    * I2C front panel data is not correctly handled (e.g. Play button)

 ## Expected checksums of roms